FurcyPin/bigquery-frame/README.md

   with the same schema.
 - Experimental: Added data_diff capabilities, including a DataFrameComparator which can perform a diff between two DataFrames.
 Extremely useful for non-regression testing.
+- Generated queries are now deterministic, this means that if you re-run the same DataFrame code twice, the exact same query will be sent to BigQuery twice, thus leveraging query caching.

 #### Other features